 There are numerous exceptions to these crimes, and it’s important that your criminal defense attorney understand the differences.
 As you can see, the law is complex.
 Our criminal defense attorneys understand the law and can argue on your behalf.

 Criminal defense attorneys Matthew R. Meyer and Ben Van Severen may be able to help you.
-Criminal firm Meyer Van Severen, S.C. defends endangering safety by use of a dangerous weapon cases.
+Criminal firm Van Severen Law Office defends endangering safety by use of a dangerous weapon cases.
 We’ve defended these cases before.
 If you’re looking for an experienced criminal defense attorney to handle your case, call us at (414) 270-0202.